Tehching Hsieh

-Sam Hsieh Teh-ching (謝德慶; born December 31, 1950), known professionally as Tehching Hsieh, is a Taiwanese-born performance artist.
+Tehching Hsieh (謝德慶; born December 31, 1950), sometimes known as Sam Hsieh, is a Taiwanese-born painter and performance artist who lives in New York City.
+He is known for his durational art.
 He has been called a "master" by fellow performance artist Marina Abramović.

 Early life

 Born in Nanzhou, Hsieh was one of 15 children from a family in southern Taiwan.
-He dropped out from high school and started creating paintings; he went on to create several performance pieces after finishing his three years of compulsory military service in Taiwan.
-In 1974, he jumped ship onto a pier on the Delaware River, near Philadelphia, and made his way to New York City, working as a dishwasher and cleaner during his first four years there.
+He dropped out of high school and started creating paintings; he went on to create several performance pieces after finishing his three years of compulsory military service in Taiwan.
+In 1974, he worked as a seaman before abandoning ship at a pier on the Delaware River, near Philadelphia, and making his way to New York City, working as a dishwasher and cleaner during his first four years there.

 Career

-Before coming to the United States, Hsieh had been a painter, producing many works until 1973; in 1994, they were all sold at auction, raising "about $500,000", which allowed for his purchase of buildings that he leased (including some for free to artists from 1994 onward) that financially supported his art.
+Before coming to the United States, Hsieh had been a painter, producing many works until 1973.

+From 1978 to 1986, Hsieh accomplished five One Year Performances while living in New York City; from 1986 to 1999, he worked on what he called his "Thirteen-Year Plan" to create work but not publicly exhibit it.
+In 1994, 96 of his paintings were sold at auction to a Taiwanese collector, raising about $500,000, which allowed for his purchase of buildings that he leased (including some for free to artists from 1994 onward) that financially supported his art.
 He was also supported financially by his mother and brother living in Taiwan.

-From 1978 to 1986, Hsieh accomplished five One Year Performances; from 1986 to 1999, he worked on what he called his "Thirteen-Year Plan".
-On 1 January 2000, in his report to the public, he announced that he had "kept himself alive".
-He has stopped making art since then.
+He has officially stopped making art since January 2000.

 In 2008, MIT Press published Out of Now, The Lifeworks of Tehching Hsieh by Adrian Heathfield and Hsieh – a monograph with documentation, essays by academics and artists and an extended conversation.
 The year after its release, he told The New York Times, "Because of this book I can die tomorrow."

 The next year, the Museum of Modern Art (MoMA) in New York exhibited a collection documenting his work.
 The exhibition, titled "Performance 1: Tehching Hsieh" and organized by Klaus Biesenbach, was the inaugural installation in a series of original performance pieces at the museum.
 Positively reviewed by The New York Times, the show led to a larger recognition of Hsieh's work.
 The Solomon R. Guggenheim Museum in New York also showed one of his works the same year as part of its retrospective exhibition, "The Third Mind: American Artists Contemplate Asia: 1860–1989."

 Curated by Adrian Heathfield, Taiwan's Pavilion at the 57th Venice Biennale in 2017 featured Hsieh's work in an exhibition titled "Doing Time".